Beta Version

 How to Submit it

-Like our earlier phases, you'll write this as a Google Doc, shared with your partner and me.
-This will allow the two of you to easily co-author it, and allow me to comment on it.
+Like our earlier phases, you'll write this as a Google Doc, shared with your team and me.
+This will allow all of you to easily co-author it, and allow me to comment on it.

 The title of the document is very important, otherwise I will mis-place it and lose time finding it.
 The title of the document will be CS304-SEM-YYYY-beta-TEAM where the SEM is the semester (Fall/Spring), the the YYYY is year, and the TEAM is name of your project or team account or your names.